Rezzt-93/-data-analytics-portfolio-projects/sql/NBA exploration/README.md

 The analysis compared average scoring performance across first-round draft positions.

-Players selected with the first overall pick recorded the highest average scoring result at **16.46 points per game**.
+Player-season records associated with the first overall draft pick produced the highest average scoring result at **16.46 points per game**.
 However, the results did not decline consistently with each subsequent draft position.

 This suggests that earlier draft positions were generally associated with stronger scoring results, although the relationship was not strictly linear.